seth-dobson/artful-analytics.github.io/drafts/2020-06-27-r-blogging-on-a-chromebook.md

 easy as [forking a
 repository](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)
 (see below).
 With Jekyll, there is no need to download anything, or to build the site locally before deploying it GitHub Pages.
-You can, but it’s not necessary.

 In this post, I will describe how to quickly set up an R blog on GitHub Pages using Jekyll and RStudio Cloud.